secretGeek/today-i-learned-staging/linux/dpkg_configure.md

-﻿# dkpg was interrupted, you must manually run 'sudo dpkg --configure -a'
+﻿# dpkg was interrupted, you must manually run 'sudo dpkg --configure -a'

 I was supposed to upgrade the "do agent" (digital ocean)